ahmadaliyu/kredi/README.md

 # Kredi app

 Overview
 This is a React Native project using Expo Go.
-This project demonstrates how to use and manage a basic shipment tracker app setup with Expo.
+This project demonstrates the kredi app for managing financial transactions
 # Getting Started
 Prerequisites
 Node.js (recommended version: 14.x or later)